 If the composer wishes you to trill to an upper note which is not in the key signature, above or next to the trill symbol there will be an accidental indicating what the upper note should be.
-That accidental can of course be a flat, a sharp, a natural, a double-sharp or a double-natural.
+That accidental can of course be a flat, a sharp, a natural, a double-flat, or a double-sharp.

 Searching the chart

 The chart below shows both the lower and the upper notes of a trill.
 You should search for the couple that has your written note on the left and the upper note (figured out as explained above) on the right.